brendan0powers/bakelite/docs/protocol.md

 </table>

 #### String (Fixed) `string[n]`
-Strings are always null terminated.
+Strings are always null-terminated.
-If a string has a fixed length, any un-used characters will be null.
+If a string has a fixed length, any characters after the null-terminator may have any value.

 For example:
 <table>